 Plain abdominal radiography, contrast upper gastrointestinal (GI) studies (Gastrografin or barium), and computed tomography (CT) with oral contrast are helpful.
 (See the images below.)
 Plain radiographs, including the obstruction series (ie, supine abdomen, upright abdomen, chest posteroanterior), can demonstrate the presence of gastric dilatation and may be helpful in distinguishing the differential diagnosis.

 Plain radiograph of the abdomen.
 Enlarged stomach with calcified content.

 Contrast study demonstrating an enlarged stomach.
 The point of obstruction is visualized at the pyloric-duodenal junction (string sign).

-When acute PUD has been identified as a primary cause of gastric outlet obstruction (GOO), focus treatment on the reduction of acid production.
+When acute PUD has been identified as a primary cause of GOO, focus treatment on the reduction of acid production.
 Histamine-2 (H2) blockers and proton pump inhibitors are the mainstay of treatment.